godatadriven/godatadriven-blog/content/neo4j-ha.md

 ### How to shard a graph

 A few years ago the IT industry was in de middle of the NoSql hype.
 Companies saw that they where storing more and more data.
-The current sollutions couldn't cope with these amounts of data or complexity.
-A lot of the NoSql solutions solved the issue around high volume by offering a sharding sollution for data.
+The current solutions couldn't cope with these amounts of data or complexity.
+A lot of the NoSql solutions solved the issue around high volume by offering a sharding solution for data.
 This works great for disconnected data.
-Key-value stores and document stores like Redis or Mongo db store records in partittions and can easily scale-up horizontaly.
+Key-value stores and document stores like Redis or Mongo db store records in partitions and can easily scale-up horizontally.

-In image X you can see what whould hapen with a Graph if you whould shard it in the same way.
+In image X you can see what would happen with a Graph if you would shard it in the same way.
 Neo4j focusses on delivering a solution for a fast online graph-database.
-If you whould query for data that is stored on different machines it is a near-impossible problem to make it perform fast.
+If you would query for data that is stored on different machines it is a near-impossible problem to make it perform fast.

-Thereby the sollution Neo4j HA offers is a full replicated cluster, see image X. Every Neo4j instance in the cluster will contain the complete graph.
-The HA sollution will make sure all instances will remain in sync.
+Thereby the solution Neo4j HA offers is a full replicated cluster, see image X. Every Neo4j instance in the cluster will contain the complete graph.
+The HA solution will make sure all instances will remain in sync.

 <div class="row">
   <div class="span5">